Capillary/ecom-api-document/source/includes/_pricelist.md

 <aside class="notice"> All parameters marked by * are mandatory. </aside>

-## Delete Products
+## Delete Product Slab

-Deletes the slab of products in the pricelist.
+Deletes the slab of the product in the pricelist.

 > Sample Request